 - Collaborate with BARCC’s other teams (such as Legal, Communications, Case Management, and others) on interdisciplinary projects and initiatives.

-- At least two years working directly with high-school-aged young people required, especially experience empowering youth and creating safer spaces with diverse groups of adolescents.
+- Experience working directly with high-school-aged young people, especially experience empowering youth and creating safer spaces with diverse groups of adolescents.

-- Working on issues of sexual violence strongly preferred.
-This can include community activism, prevention education, and/or survivor support, particularly working on these issues with adolescents.
+- Experience working on issues of sexual violence strongly preferred.
+This can include work based in schools or youth-serving organizations, community activism, prevention education, and/or survivor support, particularly working on these issues with adolescents.

-- Supporting adults who are working with youth.
+- Experience supporting adults who are working with youth.

-- Using surveys and other evaluation tools to support program improvement and to demonstrate impact.
+- Experience using surveys and other evaluation tools to support program improvement.

-- Skill and willingness to recognize the experience and knowledge of young people; share leadership and encourage youth-led facilitation; empower youth and support their continued learning and growth; offer correction or guidance in a mindful manner.
+- Skill and willingness to recognize the experiences and knowledge of young people; share leadership and encourage youth-led facilitation; and empower youth and support their continued learning and growth.

 - Strong familiarity with the Greater Boston communities.